5 Types Of Therapies For Anxiety Disorders

 Self-care can include eating nourishing foods, practicing sleep hygiene, exercising regularly, participating in mindfulness activities, or engaging in hobbies.
 Self-care does not have to be effortful or expensive – even simply sitting outside can have mental health benefits.

-When looking for a provider, you can ask your doctor for a referral or do an online search for counselors in your area.
+When looking for a provider, you can ask your doctor for a referral or do an online search for therapists in your area.
 If you struggle to afford treatment or can't find a therapist you connect with in your city, you can also try online therapy.

 If you're unsure about the effectiveness of online therapy, studies have found that certain forms of internet-based treatment, such as mindfulness-based CBT, have been found to be as effective as in-person therapy for treating conditions like anxiety or depression.